Law without law: from observer states to physics via algorithmic information theory: Postulates of an incomplete theory

-Before discussing Postulate (iii) in more detail, let me explain why, unfortunately, algorithmic probability does not formalize all the intuitive properties that the desired $\p_{\rm des}$ in~(\ref{eqDesired}) above should have.
+Before discussing Postulate (iii) in more detail, let me explain why our notion of algorithmic probability does not quite satisfy all the desiderata of Postulates~\ref{DesiredPostulates} above.
 Intuitively, if an observer is in state $x$, then she can transition into another state $y$ \emph{that may hold more or less information than $x$}.
 In particular, it is possible for observers to ``forget'' information: sometimes, memory is erased, and our next observer state $y$ does not contain full information on the previous state $x$.
-This seems natural and unavoidable.
+It seems overly restrictive to disallow this possibility.
 On the other hand, conditional algorithmic probability $\p(y|x)=\p(xy)/\p(x)$ is defined as the probability that the next observer state will be $xy$, given that it is now $x$.
-In other words, algorithmic probability defines a situation in which \emph{an observer never forgets anything}.
-This will define the postulates that we are actually working with --- and, as expressed below, it will therefore be an approximation to our desired postulates which applies whenever memory erasure can be neglected: \colorlet{shadecolor}{xred} \postulates{Deficient postulates as actually used}{Postulates}{ $\strut$ \begin{itemize} \item[(i)] \textbf{Observer states.} Having a first-person perspective means to be in some observer state at any given (subjective) moment.
+In other words, algorithmic probability defines a situation in which \emph{an observer's state will in principle always contain full information on its previous states}.
+This will define the postulates that we are actually working with --- and, as expressed below, it will therefore be an approximation to our desired postulates which applies whenever memory erasure can be neglected: \colorlet{shadecolor}{xred} \postulates{Simplified postulates as actually used}{Postulates}{ $\strut$ \begin{itemize} \item[(i)] \textbf{Observer states.} Having a first-person perspective means to be in some observer state at any given (subjective) moment.
 The observer states are in computable one-to-one correspondence with the finite binary strings. \item[(ii)] \textbf{Dynamics.} Being in some observer state $x$ now, there is a well-defined chance of being in some other observer state $xa$ next, where $a\in\{0,1\}$ is a bit.
 It is given by